Sam Courtwright: International career

 Courtwright was first called into training with the United States under-20 team in January 2024.
 She played in friendlies with the program throughout the year and was named to the squad for the 2024 FIFA U-20 Women's World Cup, but missed the tournament because of her ACL injury.
+She was called into a development camp, training concurrently with the senior national team, in January 2026.